sadmanca/ece344/README.md

 - A red-black tree is a self-balancing binary search tree
   - Keyed by virtual runtime
     - $O(lgN)$ for: insert, delete, update, find minimum

+## 10.6.
+SUMMARY
+Scheduling can get complex:
+- Introducing priority also introduces priority inversion
+- Some processes need good interactivity, others not so much
+- Multiprocessors may require per-CPU queues
+- Real-time requires predictability
+- Completely Fair Scheduler (CFS) tries to model the ideal fairness